-Dissolved oxygen and temperature data from 2014-2018 are presented in this report but are not used to assess support of the aquatic life use.
+Dissolved oxygen and temperature data from 2016-2020 are presented in this report and compared to associated criteria.
 In addition to metals and nutrients/ions, both dissolved oxygen and temperature levels play a role in whether or not the river has the ability to support aquatic life.
 However, because monitoring for these parameters takes place only for a portion of the year (summer), more emphasis is given to direct measures of biological integrity.
 The dissolved oxygen and temperature data are additionally useful in identifying areas of concern for further investigation.
 Dissolved oxygen and temperature in the Ohio River main stem is monitored by ORSANCO, United States Army Corps of Engineers, United States Geological Survey, and electric utility/hydropower agencies at 13 river stations.
 Measurements are taken in hourly or 30-minute increments depending on the operating agency (Table 4).